 Set in the heart of the North Lake District, three miles from Keswick, the beautiful, natural gardens at Mirehouse offer stunning views of the dramatic Lakeland landscape they are set in.
-Enjoy the attraction of the tranquility of the walled Bee Garden, stroll in quiet contemplation along the Poetry Walk or by the shores of Bassenthwaite Lake.
+Enjoy the tranquility of the walled Bee Garden, stroll in quiet contemplation along the Poetry Walk or sit by the shores of Bassenthwaite Lake.

 The house has many unique collections: on a wet day out (or otherwise), explore the strong literary connections Mirehouse has had over the years to Tennyson, Edward Fitzgerald, Thomas Carlyle and William Wordsworth in the relaxed atmosphere of a family home.